Team Action PlanningNot a PI Client? Request a Demo

 It probably comes as no surprise that significant change takes time.
 That’s where the Team Action Planner comes in.
 Below, we’ll explore how to use the planner to find actions and help uncover caution areas specific to your team.

 What improvements should a team expect to see when they use the planner?

-Teams who frequent the planner and select shared goals to take action on can expect improvements not only in those areas, but also in overall group performance.
+Teams who use the planner and select shared goals can expect improvements not only in those areas, but also in overall group performance.